All Episodes

 Well, not necessarily.

-Let us uh examine one one claim in particular.
+Let us examine one claim in particular.

-And he points out that uh you're not counted as vaccinated until two weeks after your second shot.
+And he points out that you're not counted as vaccinated until two weeks after your second shot.

-So for the first six weeks, the vaccine is ineffective, and infection and death rates rise.
+So for the first six weeks, the vaccine is ineffective and infection and death rates rise.

 But all of those are attributed to the unvaccinated group, even though they just got vaccinated.

-Uh whatever whatever deaths happened right after the shot would be attributed to the unvaccinated.
+Whatever deaths happened right after the shot would be attributed to the unvaccinated.

-Is it is it possible?
+Is it possible?

 I'm sorry, it's not funny.

-You're still within the two weeks.
+And they would say, you're still within the two weeks.

 That doesn't count.

-Oh God.
+Oh, God.

 I don't think that's what's happening, but the world is so messed up that there's nothing you can rule out at this point.

-Nope, nope, you're still within the window.
+You're still within the window.

-Now, uh, does that sound true to you?
+Now, does that sound true to you?

-Uh, I realize that there might be some way that it could be true that getting the shot increased your chances of having problems with COVID.
+I realize that there might be some way that it could be true that getting the shot increased your chances of having problems with COVID.

-That's possible, but how often is there an approved medicine that you knew made it worse for the thing that the medicine was for?
+But how often is there an approved medicine that you knew made it worse for the thing that the medicine was for?

 Does that happen a lot?